 The numerous bobcat inhabits all of Arizona, from the arroyos of the Sonoran Desert to the rimrock of the Colorado Plateau.
 Typically two or three times the size of a housecat, this wily felid can be identified by its proportionately large, tufted ears, its namesake stubby tail, and its sandy or rufous-brown spotted coat.
 Bobcats flourish in a wide variety of habitats, including desert scrub, shrubland and closed conifer forest.
 They prey on any small creature they can catch -- everything from frogs and snakes to hares and grouse -- and, particularly in the case of males, sometimes tackle bigger quarry such as deer.

-More associated with the tropical forests and wetlands of Central and South America, jaguars -- third-largest felid behind the tiger and lion -- are also native to the American Southwest: In Arizona, the big cat historically ranged the Madrean Sky Islands, the Mogollon Rim and the Grand Canyon country.
-No breeding populations are currently known, but several solitary jaguars -- all thought to be males -- have been documented in southeastern Arizona since the 1990s.
+More associated with the tropical forests and wetlands of Central and South America, jaguars -- the third-largest felid behind the tiger and lion -- are also native to the American Southwest.
+In Arizona, the big cat historically ranged the Madrean Sky Islands, the Mogollon Rim and the Grand Canyon country.
+No breeding populations are currently known, but several solitary jaguars -- all thought to be males -- were documented in southeastern Arizona since the 1990s.
 The recovery of the jaguar in Arizona and elsewhere in the U.S. depends partly on the health of populations in northern Mexico and the availability of protected corridors linking habitat blocks.
 In 2014, the U.S. Fish and Wildlife Service designated roughly 764,000 acres of “critical habitat” for the species in Arizona’s Pima, Santa Cruz and Cochise counties, as well as a portion of Hidalgo County in New Mexico.

 Other Borderland Cats